Petroleum Authority of Uganda: Location

-The headquarters of PAOU is at 34-36 Lugard Avenue, in Entebbe, on the northern shores of Lake Victoria.
+The headquarters of PAU is at 34-36 Lugard Avenue, in Entebbe, on the northern shores of Lake Victoria.
 The coordinates of the headquarters of the authority are:0°03'15.0"N, 32°28'52.0"E (Latitude:0.054167; Longitude:32.481111).

 Governance

 The chairperson of the board was Jane Mulemwa, a Ugandan chemist and academic.
 Other members of the board are Bernard Ongodia, Kevin Aanyu, Noble Banadda, Lynda Biribonwa, Doreen Kabasindi Wandera and Kiryowa Kiwanuka.
-In June 2016, Ernest Rubondo was appointed as executive director and chief executive officer of PAOU.
+In June 2016, Ernest Rubondo was appointed as the executive director and chief executive officer of PAU.
 Having served the prescribed four years, the first board was disbanded and a new board was appointed and sworn in, in 2020.

 In 2024, a new board was appointed by the head of state and vetted by parliament.
 The composition of that board as of 19 July 2024, is as illustrated in the table below.